antonkabasi/laravel-hello-python/README.md

 # laravel-hello-python

-Based on the Starter kit for Laravel + Inertia + React projects with integrated Python CLI and live data streaming.
+Based on the Starter kit for Laravel + Inertia + React projects with integrated Python CLI, non-blocking background tasks, and live data streaming.

 A lightweight boilerplate to orchestrate Python scripts from Laravel, stream and visualize data in real time with React and Chart.js, backed by SQLite.